wp-plugins/powerpress/readme.txt

 = 6.0 beta 3 =
 * Released on TBA

+* Migrate to Blubrry Podcast Hosting in 3 easy steps added.
+* New MediaElement.js Audio player max width setting added.
+Player will now display full with otherwise.
+Player is now responsive, the width will shrink or stretch for the screen.
+* Improved MediaElement.js Video player width and height settings.
+Player will now display full width, or as styled by the theme's CSS if width and height are blank.
+Player is now responsive, the width will shrink or stretch for the screen, the height can be set with a blank width to allow for the player to fit different screens.
+* We are now warning users not to use Flash based players in the player selection screens.
 * Added option to set stats redirect at the channel/post type level.
 Requires a define `CHANNEL_STATS_REDIRECT` and/or `POST_TYPE_STATS_REDIRECT` in the wp-config.php file.
 * FeedBurner feed URL when set will be used in the new subscribe page and subscribe sidebar widget (Thanks Daniel Lewis for bringing to our attention)
 * Playlist Player no longer includes the play time when it is zero.
 (Thanks Daniel Lewis for bringing to our attention)